GabrielaSchmitt/ABAP-LIBRARY/TVARV.md

 ## Heres two possibilities to acess tvarv's values on your code:

 If the class is avaiable on your ambient, you can use the abap 7.5 sintax and create the variable of parameter and request the information in one line!
+If the class zcl_tvarv doesnt exist you can create it, full code by the end of the doc.

     data(v_name) = zcl_tvarv=>get_single_value( 'Z_YOUR_TVARV' ).